 Prescription drugs listed as potentially having a major impact on causing or worsening heart failure include the antihypertensive drugs diltiazem, verapamil, and moxonidine.

 Smoking, obesity, poor diet, lack of adequate fresh fruits and vegetables, lack of cold water fish, lack of exercise, poor sleep, genetics, stress, insomnia.
 Red wine might be considered good for overall health, but it may cause hypertension nearly as much as beer does.
 Too much coffee drinking, especially in men can raise BP.

 Most people with mild to moderate high blood pressure will not notice much.
 Symptoms of severe hypertension include headache, nosebleed, fatigue, chest pain.
 Therefore, in mild to moderate cases, the condition becomes serious since many years can go on without adequate treatment.
 In the meantime, there could be damage to the eyes, kidneys, and other organs.

 Hypertension can take years off both life expectancy and time lived free of disease.
-Research, based on data from a long-running U.S. heart-health study, found that the impact of hypertension on life expectancy may be more significant than previously estimated.
 Researchers found that hypertension at the age of 50 shaved about 5 years off men's and women's lives.
 It also caused them to endure 7 more years with cardiovascular disease compared with their peers who had normal blood pressure in middle-age.
 It's well known that hypertension raises the risk of heart disease, stroke and kidney failure, but only a few studies have looked at how hypertension affects longevity.

 and its influence